The New York Observer: History

-In July 2006, the paper was purchased by the American real estate figure Jared Kushner, then 25 years old.
-The paper began its life as a broadsheet, and was then printed in tabloid format every Wednesday, and currently has an exclusively online format.
-It is headquartered at 1 Whitehall Street in Manhattan.
+After almost two decades, in July 2006, the paper was purchased by the American real estate figure Jared Kushner, then only 25 years old.
+The paper began its life as a broadsheet, and was then printed in tabloid format every Wednesday, and currently has an exclusively online format on an internet website.
+It is headquartered at 1 Whitehall Street in lower Manhattan.

-Previous writers for the publication include Kara Bloomgarden–Smoke, Kim Velsey, Helen Holmes, Brandon Katz, Erin Taylor, Eric Vilas-Boas, Matthew Kassel, Jillian Jorgensen, Joe Conason, Doree Shafrir, Hilton Kramer, Andrew Sarris, Richard Brookhiser, Michael Tomasky, Azi Paybarah, Ross Barkan, John Heilpern, Robert Gottlieb, Foster Kamer, Nicholas von Hoffman, Simon Doonan, Anne Roiphe, Terry Golway, Ron Rosenbaum, Michael M. Thomas, Philip Weiss, and Steve Kornacki.
+Previous prominent writers for the publication include Joe Conason, Doree Shafrir, Hilton Kramer, Andrew Sarris, Richard Brookhiser, Michael Tomasky, Azi Paybarah, Ross Barkan, John Heilpern, Robert Gottlieb, Nicholas von Hoffman, Simon Doonan, Anne Roiphe, Terry Golway, Ron Rosenbaum, Michael M. Thomas, Philip Weiss, and Steve Kornacki.

-Originally, the paper was perhaps best known for publishing Candace Bushnell's column "Sex and the City" about Manhattan's social life, on which the television series Sex and the City is based.
-It was visually distinctive because of its use of sketch illustrations and salmon-colored newsprint, with the latter compared to the appearance of the Financial Times.
+The paper published Candace Bushnell's column "Sex and the City" about Manhattan's social life and emotional relationships on which the trend-setting popular television series Sex and the City (later also with two successful feature films) is based.

+It was visually distinctive because of its use of sketch illustrations and salmon-colored newsprint, with the latter compared to the similar physical appearance of the Financial Times from Britain.
 Henry Rollins once described it as "the curiously pink newspaper".
-The paper switched to using white newsprint in 2014.
+The paper switched in 2014 to using regular white newsprint for its last two years on paper.

-The fourth and longest-serving editor for the newspaper, Peter Kaplan, left the newspaper on July 1, 2009.
-Interim editor Tom McGeveran was replaced by Kyle Pope in 2009.
-Elizabeth Spiers served as editor from 2011 to 2012, followed by interim editor Aaron Gell.
+The fourth and longest-serving editor for the newspaper, Peter Kaplan, left the publication on July 1, 2009.
+Interim editor Tom McGeveran was replaced by Kyle Pope later that year in November 2009.
+Two years later, Elizabeth Spiers then served as editor for a year from 2011 to 2012, followed by interim editor Aaron Gell.
 In January 2013, publisher Jared Kushner named his longtime friend Ken Kurson, a political consultant, journalist, and author, as the Observer's next editor.

 Publication of the weekly print edition ended with the November 9, 2016 issue.
-Observer Media, the publication's parent company, has continued to publish content on an online site under the masthead "Observer" (dropping "New York" from the name).
+Observer Media, the publication's parent company, has continued to publish content on an online website under the masthead title of the "Observer" (dropping "New York" from the name).

-The discontinuation of the print Observer came the day after Kushner's father-in-law, Donald Trump (Trump's daughter Ivanka is Kushner's wife), won the 2016 presidential election; Kushner served as a senior adviser in the Trump Administration.
-Kushner transferred his ownership of Observer Media's remaining online assets into a family trust, through which his brother-in-law Joseph Meyer took over his former role as publisher.
+The discontinuation of the print Observer came the day after editor Kushner's father-in-law, Donald Trump (Trump's daughter Ivanka is Kushner's wife), won the 2016 presidential election; becoming the 45th President of the United States, serving one term to 2021.
+Kushner served as a senior adviser in the Trump administration.
+Kushner transferred his ownership of Observer Media's remaining online assets into a Trump family trust, through which his brother-in-law Joseph Meyer took over his former role as publisher during that time.